Routine does not allow us to progress.

 When you change up your routine you divert from the norm and incorporate something different into your day that you typically would not.
 It must be noted that this does not mean that you will completely throw your schedule out and depart from using a schedule altogether.
-As noted previously, schedules can have great benefit and can be used to your advantage.
+As noted previously, schedules can have great benefits and can be used to your advantage.
 However, it can be useful to have a break from one’s schedule and incorporate new things into one’s day.

 Benefits of Changing Up the Routine

-There are several benefits that one may experience when changing up their routine.
+There are several benefits that one may experience when changing up one’s routine.
 Some of these benefits include: experiencing more excitement in life, encounter new and novel experiences, and possibly preventing burnout.
 All of these benefits may have an impact on one’s brain functioning and help improve one’s cognitive abilities.